Creating a website for your organisation is not cheap and often an investment you hope will yield results.

 This one seems a little silly really, but I have been on many websites where it is hard to find their contact details and no alternate contact methods.
 The basics are telephone, email, contact person and address.
 I would recommend adding a contact form as well.

-It helps guide and categorize the queries submitted from your website.
+It helps guide and categorise the queries submitted from your website.
 Other instant contact options could be Live-Chat or Skype.